flynx/argv.js/README.md

 			// value will be written...
 			arg: 'X | x',

-			// the value is optional by default but we can make it required by...
+			// the value is optional by default but we can make it required...
-			//valueRequired: true,
+			valueRequired: true,
 		},